RobertNugent04/Database-Driven-Web-Application/README.md

 # View the running application

-Click the following link to see the application running: (https://mysql07.comp.dkit.ie/D00244618/ServerSideCA2/index.php)
+Click the following link to see the application running: [Click here](https://mysql07.comp.dkit.ie/D00244618/ServerSideCA2/index.php)